 eta: actually started watching a movie as soon as I posted this…

-neuroticnick asked: make the yuletide gay - harvest - romeos - tomboy - little ashes - christopher and his kind - nico and dani - all over me - loose cannons - like it is - show me love - dorian blues - from beginning to end - strapped - sasha - you are not alone - watercolors - another country - head on - the art of being straight - touch of pink - edge of seventeen - get real - better than chocolate - east side story
+neuroticnick said: make the yuletide gay - harvest - romeos - tomboy - little ashes - christopher and his kind - nico and dani - all over me - loose cannons - like it is - show me love - dorian blues - from beginning to end - strapped - sasha - you are not alone - watercolors - another country - head on - the art of being straight - touch of pink - edge of seventeen - get real - better than chocolate - east side story

 Thanks for the reccs!
 I’ll check them out as soon as I can!

-Anonymous asked: i love your blog :)
+Anonymous said: i love your blog :)

 Thank you! :D Sorry about the lack of updates